symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

     :delim: ;

     Divisibility; 0 ; The mosaic won't be divisible.
-    Duration; 1000; The mosaic will be regsitered for 1000 blocks.
+    Duration; 1000; The mosaic will be registered for 1000 blocks.
     Supply mutable; True; The mosaic supply can change at a later point.
     Transferable; True; The mosaic can be transferred between arbitrary accounts.